 2000: EUROCATALYST BV IS ESTABLISHED IN NAARDEN VESTING, NL

-EuroCatalyst started out providing hands-on advisory services to establish, acquire and/or build cross-border operations for firms engaged in housing finance and related ventures, including fintech, mortgage distribution, origination, servicing and funding across the EU.
-My initial clients were incumbent banks, investment banks, private equity and venture capital firms.
-In capital markets, I helped national covered bond market issuers in Europe to increase their investor bases around the world.
-To put EuroCatalyst on the map, I wrote a comprehensive White Paper comparing and contrasting the products, performance, processes and practices of EU and North American mortgage markets, which to my knowledge, was the first national market-to-market comparison and global industry benchmarks ever done.
+EuroCatalyst initially provided hands-on advisory services to establish, acquire and/or build cross-border operations for firms engaged in housing finance and related ventures, including fintech, mortgage distribution, origination, servicing and funding across the EU.
+My first clients were incumbent banks, investment banks, private equity and venture capital firms.
+In capital markets, I helped national covered bond market issuers in Europe increase their investor bases around the world.
+To put EuroCatalyst "on the map", I wrote a comprehensive White Paper comparing and contrasting the products, performance, processes and practices of EU and North American mortgage markets, which to my knowledge, was the first national market-to-market comparison and global industry benchmarks ever done.
 As a result, I inadvertently became a clearinghouse for information on global mortgage markets.
 Almost every firm that aspired to analyze, establish operations, acquire or hire across borders would inevitably contact me.
-In preparation for the planned "Single Market" for financial services across what would become the "Eurozone" in 2002, I became an advisor to the European Commission to make recommendations on the harmonization of EU mortgage markets.
+In preparation for the planned "Single Market" for financial services across what would become the "Eurozone" in 2002, I became an advisor to the European Commission to advise on the harmonization of EU mortgage markets.

-At the IMN Global Asset-Backed Securitization conference in Barcelona that year, I gave a speech titled, "The Owl of Minerva Only Flies at Night," a direct reference to Hegel, the 19th century German philosopher who observed that wisdom only comes in retrospect.
+At the IMN Global Asset-Backed Securitization conference in Barcelona that year, I presented a speech entitled, "The Owl of Minerva Only Flies at Night," which was a direct reference to Hegel, the 19th century German philosopher who observed that wisdom only comes in retrospect.
 Or as I like to lament, wisdom comes to us when it can no longer do us any good!
-The presentation laid out my early concerns about the impact of globalization on mortgage markets, which I believed were the most sensitive industry to commoditization.
-To establish a bit of context to the presentation, I attributed Karl Marx as the “father of risk management” (which is true - he was the first philosopher to argue that we could control the future and should strive to control it) and commented that while communism and socialism have essentially failed, capitalism - also born as an Enlightenment ideal - was a similar grand social experiment with an unpredictable trajectory and outcome.
+The presentation laid out my early concerns about the impact of globalization on mortgage markets, which I believed was the industry most sensitive to commoditization.
+To establish context to the presentation, I attributed Karl Marx as the “father of risk management” (which is true - he was the first philosopher to argue that we could control the future and should strive to control it) and commented that while communism and socialism have essentially failed, capitalism - also born as an Enlightenment ideal - was a similar grand social experiment with an unpredictable trajectory and outcome.
 They were some pretty “heady” topics in any discussion, but as I would learn, darned near blasphemy in a room full of investment bankers.
 To add a bit of self-deprecating humor to the presentation, I played part of the song, "I Saved the World Today" by the Eurythmics at the end of my speech.
 The audience reaction to the presentation was deafening silence.
-After about 30 seconds, one person - the crazy and brilliant Swede Peter Fredell, clapped very slowly and said very loudly, “Bravo Toni, that took guts”.
+After about 30 seconds, one person - the crazy and brilliant Swede Peter Fredell - clapped very slowly and loudly said, “Bravo Toni, that took guts”.

 2001: THE TIPPING POINT

-In 2001, I began to turn my “research clearinghouse” into a more formal network that brought together all of the most important market players from each EU country to meet their counterparts and collaborate.
+In 2001, I began to turn my accidental “research clearinghouse” into a more formal network that brought together all of the most important market players from each EU country to meet and collaborate with their counterparts.
 Hence the name, "EuroCatalyst".
-At that time, there were 12 distinct national EU markets, each one having their own constellation of dominant market players who drove their market and had their own way of doing things.
-They were powerful in their own country, but on a pan-European scale they were smaller fish in a much larger pond, so to speak.
-The only center of power for European market players at the time was the European Mortgage Federation (EMF) in Brussels, led by the extremely influential and effective Judith Hardt.
+At that time, there were 12 distinct national EU markets, each one having their own constellation of dominant market players who drove their national market with their own way of doing things.
+While they were powerful in their own country, on a pan-European scale they were smaller fish in a much larger pond.
+The only centralized power for European market players at the time was the European Mortgage Federation (EMF) in Brussels, led by the extremely influential and effective Judith Hardt.
 However, EMF constituents and lobbying were primarily focused on funding issues exclusive to covered bonds - an inherently European on-balance sheet funding tool.